Pregnancy Disability Leave Attorney Beverly Hills & Los Angeles

 Employees also have the right to maintain their employer-provided health insurance for the duration of their leave.
 Employees have the same right to maintain other benefits that they would have if they had taken any other kind of leave.

 It is unlawful for an employer to retaliate against an employee for requesting or taking pregnancy disability leave.
-That means employees cannot be punished for taking a leave after they return by (for example) immediately firing them after they return to work, reducing their pay, demoting them, or abusing them.
+That means employees cannot be punished for taking leave after they return by (for example) immediately firing them after they return to work, reducing their pay, demoting them, or abusing them.

 Can a pregnant employee be forced to take a pregnancy disability leave?